What Is Chlorophyll?

 Have you ever wondered why most plants are green?
 That's because they contain a compound called chlorophyll.
 This molecule is responsible for the plants' ability to convert sunlight into energy by means of photosynthesis.
 And researchers are starting to see some benefits for humans who consume chlorophyll as well.

 Holistic wellness expert LeNaya Smith Crawford says that chlorophyll is also known as “nature’s life force.”
-She adds, "Chlorophyll aids in the body’s natural detox process and helps balance the body’s pH levels.
-Studies show chlorophyll may even help reduce hunger and aid in weight loss."
+She agrees with Dr. Deshko that chlorophyll can help the body’s natural liver function, as well as helping bring the body’s pH levels into balance.
+Smith Crawford also points out that according to some studies, chlorophyll may even help dieters with hunger and weight loss issues.
 (Smith Crawford, 2020)

 Dr. Eugene Charles, author of Journey to Healing: The Art and Science of Applied Kinesiology, tells us, “Chlorophyll is responsible—in a way— for all life on earth.
 It is the ‘blood' of plants and has blood-building properties for our red blood cells.
 One of the best things you can do is drink Chlorophyll Water.
 It is a powerful detoxifying, healing and energizing tonic.”